pkgxdev/pkgx/README.md

 > † we use the term dependency manager for tools like npm, pip, cargo and gem
 > that install packages for programming languages.
 They are variants of
-> package managers. tea blurs the line a little between these tools.
+> package managers. tea blurs the line between these tools.

 &nbsp;